KennethanCeyer/pg-calendar/README.md

 ### Getting started

-PIGNOSE-Calendar helps you make more simple and eidetic datepicker in jQuery.
+PIGNOSE-Calendar helps you to make simple and eidetic datepicker with jQuery.

-The datepicker supports responsive and mobile environment.
+This datepicker supports responsive display and mobile environment.

 [Check demo page](http://www.pigno.se/barn/PIGNOSE-Calendar)